To top of page

 If there is a suspicion of non-compliance based on the content of the report, we take into consideration the privacy protection of all persons involved in accordance with the Suntory Group Internal Reporting System Regulations.
 In that case, the compliance officer promptly conducts a confidential investigation within the company, and promptly requests correction while escalating to the relevant executive in charge, so that measures can be taken as soon as possible in order to avoid any negative impact to the reporter.
 The results of the survey are shared to the reporter and management, respectively, to promote corrective measures and prevent recurrence.
 After a certain period of time has passed after the response, we close the case once we receive a report on the state of change from senior management as a follow-up.

-Furthermore, regarding measures against harassment, which is a priority issue, in many cases there is a difference in values with colleagues and related parties, so we aim to create a culture where both sides can recognize the difference by providing an opportunity to learn about "conscious bias," and in this respect we are holding seminars to promote a more tolerant organization.
+Furthermore, regarding measures against harassment, which is a priority issue, in many cases there is a difference in values with colleagues and related parties, so we aim to create a culture where both sides can recognize the difference by providing an opportunity to learn about unconscious bias.
+In this respect, we hold seminars from time to time to promote a more tolerant organization.

 External Reporting System